 one quarter of the total credit of a Postgraduate Programme.

+There is no limit to the volume of credit that can be permitted through RPL for module(s) studied at City and where clause 4.9.1 (vi) applies.

 If the student leaves prior to the end of their Programme (through failure or withdrawal), they will only be entitled to an Exit Award where the maximum volume of credit for prior learning for that Award has not been exceeded.

 Consideration of RPL/RPEL Claims

-An RPL/RPEL Panel (see Appendix 2 for membership), or the Course Board on the recommendation of the Programme Team for Validated Programmes, is responsible for assessing and making decisions in relation to RPL/RPEL, except where the prior learning has been approved by Senate as part of an agreed direct entry route to the Programme.
+An RPL/RPEL Panel (see Appendix 2 for membership), or the Course Board on the recommendation of the Programme Team for Validated Programmes, is responsible for assessing and making decisions in relation to RPL/RPEL, except where the prior learning has been approved by Senate as part of an agreed direct entry route to the Programme or where clause 4.9.1 (vi) applies.
 The assessment will be based on academic judgement.

 Applications for RPL/RPEL are assessed for acceptability, sufficiency, authenticity, currency and level and whether they can demonstrate that the student’s previously assessed or experiential learning meets all the Learning Outcomes stated in the Module Specification for the Module for which they are to be awarded credit.